-If you do not meet these conditions, a waiver request CANNOT be submitted for review.
+If you do not meet these conditions, a waiver request CANNOT be submitted.

-To access the Waiver Request click here.
+We are no longer accepting waiver requests for the 2013-2014 admissions cycle.
+The waiver survey will reopen August of 2014.
 Submission of a waiver request is not a guarantee that your request will be approved.
 Applicants are responsible for meeting prerequisite requirements.
-Applicants may be notified as late as the spring 2014 term if waiver was approved or denied.
+Applicants may be notified as late as the spring 2014 term if the waiver was approved or denied.

-Applicants must complete the following prerequisite coursework prior to matriculation.
-Coursework need not be completed at time of application.
+Applicants must complete the following prerequisite courses prior to matriculation.
+Courses need not be completed at time of application.

-If you are unsure if a course you have taken or plan on taking fulfill our prerequisite requirement, follow the following steps:
+If you are unsure if a course you have taken (or plan on taking) fulfills a prerequisite requirement:

 Admissions staff will not review prospective students' transcripts.
 The review of transcripts is what occurs as part of the process of reviewing applications.

-EARLY DECISION APPLICANTS: The latest PCAT accepted for Early Decision is September 18, 2013 scores.
+EARLY DECISION APPLICANTS: The latest PCAT accepted for Early Decision is September 5, 2014.